jometzg/openai_behind_apim/README.md

-# Azure OpenAI behind APIM Management Sample
+# Azure OpenAI behind API Management Sample
 This is a sample python console application that calls Azure OpenAI chat completion, but behind Azure APIM Management

 ## Why would I want to do this?